galaxyproject/training-material/topics/visualisation/tutorials/circos/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 Interchromosomal SVs (between different chromosomes) are coloured red in this
 > >    plot, while SVs within a single chromosome are coloured black.
-You can now easily see that there are more intrachromosomal SVs than interchromosomal.
+By plotting the data with Circos, you can now easily see
+> >    at a glance that there are more intrachromosomal SVs (black) than interchromosomal SVs (red).
 > > 2.
 Chromosome 5 appears to have a lot more SVs than the other chromosomes (it looks almost completely black!)
 > >
 > {: .solution}
 {: .question}

-We see from this image that chromosome 5 has an unusually large number of SVs, let's look at that chromosome more closely:
+We see from this image that chromosome 5 has an unusually large number of SVs, let's look at that chromosome more closely, by limiting the chromosomes Circos should draw:

 > ### {% icon hands_on %} Hands-on: Plot only Chromosome 5